-Study, Year Quality Country Recruitment Followup Inclusion Exclusion Treatment Comparison Concomitant Therapies Allowed Primary Outcome(s) Secondary Outcome(s) Niewoehner, 2005 128 Good US 1829 (full population) Stage I/II: 287 Patients at participating VA medical centers 6 months Patients in the VA system; aged ≥40 years; a cigarette smoking history of ≥10 pack- years; clinical diagnosis of COPD; FEV1 of ≤60% predicted and ≤70% of the FVC Clinical diagnosis of asthma; MI within previous 6 months; a serious cardiac arrhythmia or hospitalization for heart failure within previous year; known moderate to severe renal impairment; moderate to severe symptomatic prostatic hypertrophy or bladder- neck obstruction; narrow- angle glaucoma; current radiation or chemotherapy for a malignant condition; inability to give informed consent; taking systemic corticosteroids at unstable or regular daily doses of ≥20 mg of prednisone; not fully recovered from an exacerbation for ≥30 days before first study visit IG: tiotropium bromide (18 ug per day) CG: Placebo Patients continued taking all other respiratory medications (including corticosteroids and LABAs), except no open-label anticholinergic broncho- dilators; primary providers were allowed to prescribe additional meds as needed (e.g., systemic steroids, antibiotics) Percentage of patients with an exacerbation; hospitalization due to an exacerbation Time to first exacerbation; time to first hospitalization due to an exacerbation; frequencies of exacerbation- related health care utilization; frequencies of all- cause hospitalization days; results of spirometry Lung Health Study II, 2000 134 Fair US 1116 Patients who had participated in or been screened for the Lung Health I Study Up to 54 months (mean: 40 months) 40 to 69 years of age; had airflow obstruction with a ratio of FEV 1 /FVC of <0.70 and a value of FEV 1 that was 30 to 90% of the predicted value; current smokers or had quit within the previous 2 years Patients with medical conditions such as cancer, recent MI, alcoholism, heart failure, insulin-dependent DM, and neuropsychiatric disorders; used bronchodilators or oral or inhaled corticosteroids in the previous year IG: Inhaled corticosteroid (triameinolone acetoneide) given in a metered dose of 6 inhalations (100 ug per inhalation) twice a day, resulting in a total dose of 1200 ug per day CG: Placebo inhaler NR Rate of decline in FEV 1 after the administration of bronchodilator Respiratory symptoms; cause-specific morbidity and mortality; airway reactivity in response to methacholine; HrQOL (SF-36)
+Study, Year Quality Country Recruitment Followup Inclusion Exclusion Treatment Comparison Concomitant Therapies Allowed Primary Outcome(s) Secondary Outcome(s) Niewoehner, 2005 128 Good US 1829 (full population) Stage I/II: 287 Patients at participating VA medical centers 6 months Patients in the VA system; age ≥40 years; cigarette smoking history of ≥10 pack-years; clinical diagnosis of COPD; FEV1 of ≤60% predicted and ≤70% of the FVC Clinical diagnosis of asthma; MI within previous 6 months; serious cardiac arrhythmia or hospitalization for heart failure within previous year; known moderate to severe renal impairment; moderate to severe symptomatic prostatic hypertrophy or bladder- neck obstruction; narrow- angle glaucoma; current radiation or chemotherapy for a malignant condition; inability to give informed consent; taking systemic corticosteroids at unstable or regular daily doses of ≥20 mg of prednisone; not fully recovered from an exacerbation for ≥30 days before first study visit IG: tiotropium bromide (18 μg/day) CG: Placebo Patients continued taking all other respiratory medications (including corticosteroids and LABAs), except for open-label anticholinergic bronchodilator; primary providers were allowed to prescribe additional medications as needed (e.g., systemic steroids, antibiotics) Percentage of patients with an exacerbation; hospitalization due to an exacerbation Time to first exacerbation; time to first hospitalization due to an exacerbation; frequency of exacerbation; frequency of exacerbation- related health care utilization; frequencies of all-cause hospitalization days; results of spirometry Lung Health Study II, 2000 134 Fair US 1116 Patients who had participated in or been screened for the Lung Health Study I months (mean: 40 months) Ages 40-69 years; had airflow obstruction with a ratio of FEV 1 /FVC of <0.70 and a FEV 1 that was 30% to 90% of the predicted value; current smokers or had quit within the previous 2 years Patients with medical conditions such as cancer, recent MI, alcoholism, heart failure, insulin-dependent DM, and neuropsychiatric disorders; used bronchodilators or oral or inhaled corticosteroids in the previous year IG: Inhaled corticosteroid (triameinolone acetoneide) given in a metered dose of 6 inhalations (100 μg per inhalation) twice a day, resulting in a total dose of 1200 μg per day CG: Placebo inhaler NR Rate of decline in FEV 1 after the administration of bronchodilator Respiratory symptoms; cause-specific morbidity and mortality; airway reactivity in response to methacholine; HrQOL (SF-36)

-Concomitant Primary Outcome(s) Study, Year N Treatment Therapies Secondary Quality Country Randomized Recruitment Followup Inclusion Exclusion Comparison Allowed Outcome(s) Vestbo, Demark 290 Random age 36 Age 30-70; Participant in Long-term treatment with IG: budesonide Stable β 2 - FEV 1 decline 1999 131 stratified months the Copenhagen City oral or inhaled steroids in 1200 μg/day (800 agnoists, Fair sample from Heart Study; last 6 months; pregnancy μg morning 400 μg theophylline, Exacerbations around FEV 1 /FVC<0.7; or lactation; serious evening) for 6 disodium Righospitalet reversibility <15% systemic disease; chronic months μg; 400 chromoglycate, in following post BD alcohol or drug use; μg/twice a day for and mucolytics.
-Copenhagen spirometry and 10 days participation in other 30 months Up to 4 weeks oral prednisolone. clinical studies of COPD of oral, inhaled, within 1 month of CG: Placebo or parenteral inclusion. steroids for up to 3 4-week periods a year
+Concomitant Primary Outcome(s) Study, Year N Treatment Therapies Secondary Quality Country Randomized Recruitment Followup Inclusion Exclusion Comparison Allowed Outcome(s) Vestbo, Demark 290 Random 36 Ages 30-70; participant Long-term treatment with IG: budesonide Stable β 2 - FEV 1 decline 1999 131 age- months in the Copenhagen City oral or inhaled steroids in 1200 μg/day (800 agnoists, Fair stratified Heart Study; FEV 1 /FVC last 6 months; pregnancy μg morning, 400 theophylline, Exacerbations sample from <0.7; reversibility <15% or lactation; serious μg evening) for 6 disodium around following post-BD systemic disease; chronic , chromoglycate, Righospitalet spirometry and 10 days alcohol or drug use; μg/twice a day for and mucolytics. in of oral prednisolone participation in other 30 months Up to 4 weeks Copenhagen clinical studies of COPD of oral, inhaled, within 1 month of CG: Placebo or parenteral inclusion steroids for up to three 4-week periods a year

-Inclusion criteria was FEV1<70% but 23 patients were FEV1>70 (protocol violation) but included in the analysis.
+Inclusion criteria was FEV1<70%, but 23 patients had an FEV1>70% (protocol violation) and were included in the analysis.